zduka/mp3-player/README.md

 ## TODO

-- determine how control woudl work
+- the 3v3 rail drops a lot when in boost mode, see why

 On avr:

+- add I2C slave
 - make attiny sleep and use RTC one second wakeup
 - integrate power, strip and buttons into the player as well
 - add ADC and start reading voltage
 - add reading the audio out and showing this on the neopixel strip
-- add I2C slave

 On esp:

-- disable wifi by default
-- can esp8266 be i2c slave?
+- read from avr

 ## AVR